Brontomerus/ml-workflows/README.md

 1. [infrastructure/](infrastructure/): The IaC for quickly building the required infrastructure in an AWS cloud environment.
 2. [workflows/](workflows/): The modeling examples as well as the prefect workflow logic.

+# Architecture

+The project architecture is defined as Pulumi Infrastructure-as-Code (IaC), and runs on an AWS environment.

+# Modeling

+This isn't your grandpa's scikit-learn model, but (but sklearn _is_ a fantastic and ellegant data science library).
+I used dask-ml to build my feature engineering and predictive model for this project to demonstrate a scalable approach you could take to deploy a model using this framework.
+The folks at pydata working on scikit-learn are a heck of a lot smarter than most people regarding the data science ecosystem, and there's a reason they began building Dask.
+While scikit-learn is fast, highly diversified, and portable, dask-ml is certainly a bit more rigid.
+The reason for using dask-ml is simply that it allows us an easy way to __scale__ our model to serve very large batch sizes.
+GB of records?
+Try PB of records!

+Other ways to build scalable models are certainly out there, namely in Spark ML.
+Spark ML is easily combined with PySpark to build scalable infrastructure on the ever-popular Apache Spark, and I couldn't talk all about dask/dask-ml without mentioning that alternative.
+At the end of the day, do what you are the most comfortable with supporting - because systems almost _always_ live much longer at your company than the people who build them.

+# Last Remark

+While I enjoyed the modeling part of this project, it was perhaps substantially less detailed than the architectural considerations in this project.
+The modeling aspect really came last in my focus on this project because I really wanted to focus on _where_ the code was running and less on _what_ the code was running on this project.
+While the ROI and predictive quality of a model will usually come first for building something like this out, I wanted to focus on making this a reusable base-template for future use.
+Thus, the architectural components and the ease of reproducing those components came first for this project.